dmitry-ivanov/laravel-console-mutex/README.md

 #### Several traits conflict?

-If you're using some other cool `illuminated/console-%` packages, well, you can find yourself getting "traits conflict".
+If you're using some other cool `illuminated/console-%` packages, well, then you can find yourself getting "traits conflict".
 For example, if you're trying to build [loggable command](https://packagist.org/packages/illuminated/console-logger), which is protected against overlapping:
 ```php
 class Foo extends Command